Eric-Ward475/Class-Notes/English/English 1H/Mythology Notes/Part 1.md

 - All other gods despised him, except for Aphrodite
 - The boar, serpent, dog, vulture, spear and shield were his symbols **Athena**
-- Goddess of wisdon, handicraft and warfare
+- Goddess of wisdom, handicraft and warfare
 - The daughter of Zeus alone (rose from his head fully grown and in full battle armor)
 - Zeus' favorite child
 - Symbols were the owl and olive tree